schult/midi_concertina/firmware/README.md

-# MIDI Anglo Firmware
+# MIDI Concertina - Firmware

-- [anglo-bootloader](anglo-bootloader/): Bootloader for both controller and keyboard that handles power-fail-safe firmware updates.
+- [anglo-bootloader](anglo-bootloader/): Bootloader for both controller and keyboards that handles power-fail-safe firmware updates.
 - [anglo-controller](anglo-controller/): Application firmware for the
   controller.
 Handles most of the instrument logic.
 - [anglo-keyboard](anglo-keyboard/): Application firmware for the keyboards.
-  Primarily responsible for reading button states.
 - [bin2syx](bin2syx/): Utility for converting firmware (.bin) files to SysEx (.syx) files that can be used to update the controller firmware over MIDI with software such as [SysEx Librarian](https://www.snoize.com/SysExLibrarian/) or